-The fact that Wolford's production process meets the highest global standards for sustainability in the textile industry is proved by the partnership concluded in April 2015 with bluesign\ technologies AG, a globally active network.
-Its system stands for safe textiles, environmentally compatible production and the prudent use of natural resources.
+The fact that Wolford's production process meets the highest global standards for sustainability in the textile industry is proved by the partnership concluded in April 2015 with bluesign®

 As such, the focus is not only on evaluating individual end products, as is the case for many eco-labels, but also on ensuring transparency along the entire textile value chain.
-After Wolford underwent an elaborate auditing process in the 2014/2015 financial year, the company became the world's very first manufacturer of tights which can call itself a systems partner of bluesign®.
-Furthermore, all legwear products knitted and dyed by Wolford on a cotton or polyamide basis for its Essentials collection are bluesign® approved.
-In 2023 the certificate will be confirmed for another three years.
+After Wolford underwent an elaborate auditing process in the 2014/ 2015 financial year, the company became the world's very first manufacturer of tights which can call itself a systems partner of bluesign[®].
+Furthermore, all legwear products knitted and dyed by Wolford on a cotton or polyamide basis for its Essentials collection are bluesign[®] approved.
+In 2023 the certificate was confirmed for another three years.
 (3-3)